PROJECT: Building the evidence base to support climate negotiators

-This project will review the effectiveness of various initiatives (including CDKN’s) for supporting international negotiators (in climate change and other fields) and make recommendations to inform CDKN’s work.
-The review will be structured around support for technical assistance, research, knowledge management and partnerships, so as to provide insights across the breadth of CDKN.
+This project reviewed the effectiveness of various initiatives (including CDKN’s) for supporting international negotiators (in climate change and other fields) and made recommendations to inform CDKN’s work.
+The review was structured around support for technical assistance, research, knowledge management and partnerships, so as to provide insights across the breadth of CDKN.

-The review will also provide lessons learnt that can be disseminated among the international climate change stakeholder community, especially the poorest and most climate vulnerable countries.
+The review also provided lessons learnt that can be disseminated among the international climate change stakeholder community, especially the poorest and most climate vulnerable countries.

-The main objectives of this project are to:
+The main objectives of this project were to:

 1) Increase knowledge surrounding what does and does not work concerning negotiations support